-Our Trust Engagement Committee oversees our work as the charity for Guy's and St Thomas' NHS Foundation Trust.
+Our Charity's Committee oversees our work as the charity for Guy's and St Thomas' NHS Foundation Trust.

 Our Strategy Advisory Committee is made up of multi-disciplinary, national experts who steer our work.

 Katherine is Chief Commercial Officer and MD, UK and Europe for Healthy.io a digital healthcare startup leveraging smartphone and cloud technology to offer access to the benefits of colour-based healthcare and medical imaging.

 She has worked in healthcare for 26 years.
 Firstly, 15 years in the UK National Health Service in both provider and payer roles, and then 11 years with UnitedHealth Group.
 Here, she was the Chief Executive of UnitedHealth UK and latterly the Chief Growth Officer for Optum International, where she had responsibility for sales, account management and growth strategy.

 Wol is the Managing Partner of private equity investor Livingbridge.
 He holds a number of non-executive positions.
 Formerly, he was Chairman of the British Private Equity and Venture Capital Association.
 Wol has been a Governor at the London School of Economics and Political Science since 2002.
 He became Chairman of the Charity in October 2015.

 Tom is the Director of Investments at Church Commissioners for England.
 He began his career as a graduate trainee at Royal Sun Alliance Investment Management.
 Following this, Tom then joined Schroders and held a variety of different roles culminating in becoming Head of Investment – Multi-Manager.
 Presently, he chairs our Investment Committee and is also a Board member of the Pension Protection Fund.